 order for all the substances that are linear combinations of the

 components defined by the SYSTEM.
-For complex systems,
+For a large number of components,

 the number of substances retrieved may easily run to tens, if

 not hundreds, of species.
 COPLOT is configured

 with at least 200 substances, the actual limits depending on the